 Focusing Our Commitment

 General, unspecific commitment has little meaning or effectiveness.
-Focused commitment gains potency, like sun shining through a magnifying glass.
+But focused commitment gains potency, like sun shining through a magnifying glass.
+To focus your commitment, think about your partner, not about the marriage.

+Let me explain.
 A self-righteous spouse can be committed to keeping a promise, in a very legalistic way, yet live in ignorance of the needs and desires of his or her partner.
 In fact, a self-righteous spouse could even treat the husband or wife like dirt, and still claim to be committed to the marriage.
-Then, when their partner threatens to leave, the self-righteous spouse claims, proudly, that he or she isn’t the quitter.
+Then, when the partner threatens to leave, the self-righteous spouse claims, proudly, that he or she isn’t the quitter.
 “I’m still committed!” he trumpets.

-To avoid that self-righteous attitude, focus your commitment on the person, not the marriage.
+To avoid a self-righteous attitude, focus your commitment on the person, not the marriage.
 When we do that, we show humility.
-Why?
-Because proving commitment to a person means giving that person preference.
+Proving commitment to a person means giving that person preference.
 You will need to make decisions that cost something, personally.
-You cannot have everything your way, and that is good, both for you, and for your marriage.
+You cannot have everything your way, and that is good- both for you, and for your marriage.
 Genuine humility is, without a doubt, one of the healthiest attitudes for a sound marriage.

 Think, Act, Pray